Editorial review

 Ranking checks

-• Certificate access: we checked whether the certificate is truly included, paid separately, or locked behind a subscription after free course access.
+- • Certificate terms: we checked whether the certificate appears included, paid separately, or tied to a subscription in the current course data.

-• Signal versus learning value: we ranked courses higher when the certificate backs useful AI literacy or practical skill, not just attendance.
+- • Learning value before badge value: we ranked courses higher when the certificate sits behind useful AI literacy, practical workflow skill, or technical depth.

 Editorial caveats